 Explain the legislation and policies controlling the approvals process.
-Make reference to the Queensland Environmental Protection Act 1994, Sustainable Planning Act 2009 (where applicable) and other potentially relevant Queensland laws.
+Make reference to the Queensland Environmental Protection Act 1994, Sustainable Planning Act 2009 and other potentially relevant Queensland laws.
+Include any requirements of the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.

-Identify all environmentally relevant activities that would be undertaken at the project site.
+Identify all environmentally relevant activities that would be undertaken at the project site, including those that would otherwise require a development approval if the project was not covered by an environmental authority for a mining or petroleum activity.

-If any potentially relevant legislation (such as the Water Act 2000 for taking water, the Nature Conservation Act 1992 for protected wildlife, or the Vegetation Management Act 1999 for land clearing) is not applicable, this section of the EIS would explain why.
+If any potentially relevant legislation (such as the Water Act 2000 for taking water, the Nature Conservation Act 1992 for protected wildlife, or the Vegetation Management Act 1999 for land clearing) is not applicable, this section of the EIS should explain why.